 Scott County’s history is not limited just to Daniel Boone.
 In fact, the area has many historical sites such as the Bush Mill, Kilgore Fort, and the Flanary Archeological site.
 In 1977, an archaeological dig unearthed signs of a palisaded Native American village established some 8,000 years ago.

 With strong ties to the Scotch-Irish, Scott County is also a great spot for genealogical exploration.
 The Scott County Historical Society has an office in downtown Gate City and is open by appointment.
 Officials at the Scott County Courthouse are also available to help with family history research.

 While searching their roots, many genealogists stay at the Estillville Bed & Breakfast in downtown Gate

 City or at the Sugar Maple Inn in Nickelsville.
 Boones Pointe Cabins is also centrally-located for easy access to historical records.

-For more seclusion or perhaps relaxation, consider the cabins at Natural Tunnel State Park or Appalachian Mountain Cabins or stay on top of the Powell Mountain at Pap Paw’s Cabin.
+For more seclusion or perhaps relaxation, consider the cabins at Natural Tunnel State Park or Appalachian Mountain Cabins.

 A variety of chain drive-thru restaurants are available in Scott County.
 For more variety, try Burgers ‘R Us or John’s Grille in Weber City.
 Great short order fare is offered at Campus Drive In, the Hob Nob, Teddy’s and the Duffield Grille.
 Make sure to grab a real Southern Sweet Ice Tea from Pal’s Sudden Service Drive-in, located in downtown Gate City and the only restaurant to have won the Malcolm Baldrige National Quality Award.
 (This is fast food down to a science.)